Call us today

 Dundas Denture invites you to ask any questions you may have about complete or partial dentures by calling 905-627-8478.
-In the meantime, check in the list to the right to see if your question has been answered on this page!
+In the meantime, check the list to see if your question has been answered on this page!

 Custom-fitted full dentures are ideal for those who have no natural teeth remaining.
-Meanwhile, partials are used when only some teeth are missing, improving your appearance and increasing your ability to speak and chew with confidence.
+Meanwhile, partial dentures are used when one or more teeth are missing.
+Both improve your appearance and increasing your ability to talk, laugh and chew food with confidence.

 Dentures fit and look their best in the first two to three years.
 After that, changes to bone and gum structure can make them feel loose.
 Worn dentures can lead to sore jaw muscles and headaches.
 Wearing can also cause uneven stress on the denture, increasing the risk of breaking.

 Denture relines can be a solution for this problem, but it’s still recommended you change your dentures every five to eight years.
-An annual checkup can gauge the condition and fit of your dentures.
+With an annual checkup we can evaluate the condition and fit of your dentures.

 Yes!
 In many cases, denture repairs or a reline or rebase can improve the function and prolong the life of your dentures.
-The bonus is that most of these repairs can be expected same-day, as there’s an in-house lab at Dundas Denture.
+The bonus is that most of these repairs can be expected same-day, as we haves an in-house lab at Dundas Denture Clinic.

 To best clean your dentures, remove them and rinse them following meals.
-You can use a soft brush and soap to achieve this – toothpaste is actually too abrasive and may scratch the denture teeth.
-Use separate toothbrushes for your natural teeth and your dentures.
-Leave your dentures in a denture cup overnight with proper denture cleaner for your denture type or mouthwash, but avoid using bleach, as it can weaken them and cause discolouration.
+You can use a soft brush and soap to achieve this – toothpaste is actually too abrasive and will scratch the denture teeth.